An exemption or concession from duty is available for eligible pensioners when they buy a property as their home.

-There are many different DHS health care codes and you are eligible for this duty exemption or concession, unless you have a Foster Child Health Care Card, with the code ‘FO’ or FST, or Carer Allowance Health Care Card, with the code ‘CD’.
+There are many different Services Australia health care codes and you are eligible for this duty exemption or concession, unless you have a Foster Child Health Care Card, with the code ‘FO’ or FST, or Carer Allowance Health Care Card, with the code ‘CD’.

 In limited circumstances, both the primary cardholder and their partner are considered to be cardholders for the purposes of the duty exemption or concession and are therefore both eligible pensioners.

 The most common examples of this are holders of these Health Care Cards:

 - Family Assistance (FA) Services Australia Health Care Card,

 - Parenting Payment Partnered (PP) Services Australia Health Care Card.